Before you self-publish a book, make sure you have everything in place and ready.

 It goes doubly, so if you plan to publish a print version with Blurb, Lulu, or KDP print on demand.

-Your cover will be the first thing that potential buyers will see.
-You need to make it instantly attractive to readers of your book genre.
+Your cover will be the first thing potential buyers see, so you need to make it instantly attractive to readers of your book genre.

 Time to allow: 1 month